MarinaTripetska/dishes/README.md

 - formik
 - yup
 - eslint
+- Also I used **Fontsource** for importing fonts as NPM dependency.
+About it's advantages you can read [here](https://fontsource.org/docs/getting-started/introduction)

   ##Here will be link to live project!